zama-ai/concrete-ml/docs/developer-guide/fhe-op-graphs.md

 ### Determining if the operation can be fused

-The `QuantizedOp` class exposes a function `can_fuse` that
+The `QuantizedOp` class exposes a function `can_fuse` that:

-- helps to determine the type of implementation that will be traced
+- helps to determine the type of implementation that will be traced.
-- determines whether operations further in the graph, that depend on the results of this operation, can fuse
+- determines whether operations further in the graph, that depend on the results of this operation, can fuse.

 In most cases, ONNX ops have a single variable input and one or more constant inputs.

-When the op implements elementwise operations between the inputs and constants (addition, subtract, multiplication, etc), the operation can be fused to a TLU.
+When the op implements element-wise operations between the inputs and constants (addition, subtract, multiplication, etc), the operation can be fused to a TLU.
 Thus, by default in `QuantizedOp`, the `can_fuse` function returns `True`.

 When the op implements operations that mix the various scalars in the input encrypted tensor, the operation cannot fuse, as table lookups are univariate.
-Thus, operations such as `QuantizedGemm`, `QuantizedConv` return `False` in `can_fuse`.
+Thus, operations such as `QuantizedGemm` and `QuantizedConv` return `False` in `can_fuse`.

 Some operations may be found in both settings above.
 A mechanism is implemented in Concrete-ML to determine if the inputs of a `QuantizedOp` are produced by a unique integer tensor.
 Therefore, the `can_fuse` function of some `QuantizedOp` types (addition, subtraction) will allow fusion to take place if both operands are produced by a unique integer tensor: